fatima-alzahraa-hammoud/guardian-grove/README.md

 #### User (Common to All)

-- As a user, I want to communicate with my AI friend for guidance, tasks, and updates.
+- As a user, I want to communicate with my AI friend for guidance, tasks, updates, learn, and generate plans.

-- As a user, I want to track my progress and achievements to stay motivated and engaged.
+- As a user, I want to monitor my progress and achievements while earning rewards to stay motivated and engaged.

-- As a user, I want to receive personalized tasks and goals to help me grow and develop.
+- As a user, I want to receive personalized tasks and goals that support my growth and development.

-- As a user, I want to earn rewards (stars/coins) for completing tasks to keep me motivated.

-- As a user, I want to participate in family activities and events to bond with my family.
+- As a user, I want to participate in family activities, events, and adventures to bond with my family, compete with other families, and shine on the leaderboard.

-- As a user, I want to store and share memories in a family journal to cherish special moments.
+- As a user, I want to preserve and share memories in a family journal to cherish special moments.

-- As a user, I want to see my rank on the leaderboard to track my progress and compete with my family.

-- As a user, I want to be part of family adventures and activities that allow me to spend time with my parents.

-- As a user, I want to use the coins to buy items from the store.

 #### Parent